English | Chicago High School for the Arts

 World Literature Honors is a rigorous college-preparatory course that builds and expands on a solid foundation in high-level critical thinking through reading, writing, listening and speaking.
 Evaluating literature and focused writing provides creative students with a context for their art.
 Students debate big ideas and essential questions through close reading of poetry, drama, fiction, non-fiction.
 Thorough Socratic discussion, collaborative learning, and independent study provide opportunities for investigating and analyzing the tensions and friction among different perspectives and interpretations.
 Student writing expands and refines their own ideas and evaluates the work and ideas of published authors and artists.
 Relevant reflection and evaluation of individual work is a cornerstone for developing the capacity to think, read, listen, speak, and write critically.
 World Literature Honors requires an affinity for language, literature, and abstract thought.

-American Literature II combines an in-depth study of themes that have shaped the American discourse with critical reading of American novels and primary source documents.
+American Literature combines an in-depth study of themes that have shaped the American discourse with critical reading of American novels and primary source documents.
 Rigorous Socratic discussion, collaborative learning, and independent study provide opportunities for investigating and analyzing the tensions and friction among different perspectives and interpretations of the American experience.
-Students write to develop and expand their own ideas, to examine the work and ideas of published authors and artists, and to craft well grounded arguments based on research.
-Students will utilize foundational skills developed in previous English classes to engage in increasingly complex reading and writing tasks.
+Students write to develop and expand their own ideas, to examine the work and ideas of published authors and artists, to analyze literature and rhetoric, and to craft well-grounded arguments based on research.
+Students will utilize foundational skills developed in English I and II to engage in increasingly complex reading and writing tasks.

 AP Literature and Language